KieranCanter/kierancanter.dev/README.md

 On desktop (mouse-controlled devices), I liked the concept of the card tilting when the user hovered over it.
 I streamlined this functionality with [Vanilla-tilt](https://micku7zu.github.io/vanilla-tilt.js/); however, mobile users don't have mice.
 I had to think of another interactive function that they could take advantage of.
 After some brainstorming, I settled on the idea to use the device's gyroscope data to tilt the card as if it were a 3D object they were holding in space.
 More on this problem in [Mobile vs. Desktop Business Card](#mobile-vs-desktop-business-card).

 Another notable accommodation I had to bear in mind was the size and location of the theme switcher and header component.
 On desktop, it makes sense for the user to click a checkbox to toggle a button, but with touch devices, the buttons should be much larger due to the reduced precision of tapping a screen versus using a mouse.
 The locations also had to be altered such that every device size displayed a different layout.
 On small devices, the header is centered at the top with the theme switcher in the bottom right.
 On tablets, the header is aligned to the top left with the theme switcher aligned to the top right.
 Finally, with larger screens, the header is centered at the top with the theme switcher aligned to the top right.

+One final difference in mobile vs. desktop functionality is the swipe feature exclusive to mobile devices.
+To make the app more mobile-friendly and feel like a mobile app, I implemented a page-swiping feature that allows the user to swipe left or right to navigate between sections.
+This is made possible by the [React Swipeable](https://github.com/FormidableLabs/react-swipeable) library and forfeits the interactivity of the particle field/cursor interaction seen on desktop.

 These considerations are crucial in guaranteeing a consistent and polished user experience.